PostgreSQL

 -- Replace '<schema_name>.<table_name>' with your specific table name

-ALTER TABLE <schema_name>.<table_name> OWNER TO <user_name>;Configure replication identity
+ALTER TABLE <schema_name>.<table_name> OWNER TO <user_name>;Configure WAL level (CDC only)

 Add PostgreSQL source to Renta